Jnelen/DiffDockHPC/README.md

 - `-l`, `--ligand`:
   The path to the directory of (separate) `mol2`/`sdf` ligand files.

+- `--protein_ligand_csv`:
+  The path to a protein_ligand_csv file.
+Format and header should be like the following: complex_name,protein_path,ligand_description.

 - `-o`, `--out`, `--out_dir`:
   Directory where the output structures will be saved to.